kilogold/AnimaPaper/README.md

 ## Current

+- Use of ModernUI for WPF Library (Github here: https://github.com/firstfloorsoftware/mui )
+- Depending on the video quality (HD / FullHD, 30FPS/60FPS, Codec used) The CPU usage may vary, from almost nothing with a low video quality, 30FPS to high usage with FullHD/4K + 60FPS.
+Memory usage should be video size + app size
 - Load and play most video files like a Live Wallpaper (Looping)
 - Can Minimize to Tray
 - Multiple Monitor support (Maybe ? need some test, I have only 1, coding blindly)